Frequently-Asked Questions About Medicare

 - You may have to pay deductibles and coinsurance costs for services.
 When Medicare covers a service, you usually have to pay for a portion of the cost.
 That portion of the cost is called a deductible or coinsurance.
 Deductibles are the amount you are responsible for before Medicare begins to pay.
 After your deductible is paid, you may also have to pay a coinsurance, which is usually 20% of the cost of the service.

 - If you travel outside the United States or its territories, with the exception of Canada and Mexico, Medicare will not cover you for any services, even in the event of an emergency.

-Q: Why is Prominence HMO Medicare Advantage Plan a Good Choice for Me?
+Q: Why is the Prominence Plus Medicare Advantage Plan a Good Choice for Me?

-Often people believe that Medicare pays for all hospitalization and doctor costs.
+People often believe that Medicare pays for all hospitalization and doctor costs.
 When first enrolled in Medicare, enrollees are surprised to learn that there are gaps in their coverage and that they are responsible for paying for services that Medicare doesn’t completely cover.
 That’s how Prominence can help you.
-Our HMO Plan option helps fill in the gaps that Medicare doesn’t cover.
+Our Prominence Plus Medicare Advantage Plan option helps fill in the gaps that Medicare doesn’t cover.

 Q: Am I Eligible to Join?

-To be considered eligible for Prominence HMO Plan, you must meet the following requirements:
+To be considered eligible for the Prominence Plus Medicare Advantage Plan, you must meet the following requirements:

 - Be entitled to Medicare Part A (hospitalization), are enrolled in Medicare Part B (medical) and continue to pay your Part B premiums

 - Permanently live within the Plan’s service areas which include: